ntvs/VUMS/README.md

 - CLIENT_ORIGIN=

 ## Notes
+- ERROR: file gets saved before fields are analyzed.
+If any issue with fields are detected, file will remain on server.
 - A folder called `uploads/` must be in the root directory for the app to function

 ### Guard clauses with Express responses